Documents for Aircraft Parts

 U.S. sourced parts fitted to an N-reg

 In general, a suitable certificate showing traceability is required.
-The commonly used 8130-3 form (example on page 1 of this PDF) is desirable but not mandatory; indeed many smaller U.S. vendors either cannot supply it (because they don't have an in-house person authorised to sign it) or they charge extra for it.
+The commonly used FAA 8130-3 form (example guidance notes editable version) is desirable but not mandatory; indeed many smaller U.S. vendors either cannot supply it (because they don't have an in-house person authorised to sign it) or they charge extra for it.
 The regulations are in FAA Order 8130.21.
 For parts sourced in Europe, a JAR-1 or EASA-1 form meets FAA requirements too.

 The potential problem is if the N-reg might later be transferred to G-reg.
 You may never intend to do this but if the aircraft has had parts fitted not supported by documentation acceptable in Europe, this can impact its market value.
 In that case, if you take care to get an 8130-3 for everything, that should be fine for all new parts except Class 1 components (engine and propellers) which ought to come with an 8130-4 Export Certificate of Airworthiness.
 Trivial items (e.g. small screws) ought to come with some kind of documentation too but in practice this doesn't matter, not least because nobody notices them.
 The following notes will be relevant.